frisoft/ateam/README.md

         --org <organization>                         Selest all the repositoris of the organization -q, --query <query>                              GitHub query
         --regex <regex>                              Regexp filter on titles
-    -r, --repo <repository>...
+        --regex-not <regex-not>                      Regexp filter on titles to exclude pull requests -r, --repo <repository>...
 Repositiy.
 Can be used multiple times to select more than one --required-approvals <required-approvals>    Number of required approvals [default: 2] --tests-regex <tests-regex>                  Select tests via regexp.
 The others are ignored